 The real cost of your cute little bundle of joy.

-It shouldn’t be a shock, then, that young parents are the most financially squeezed of any families in the country.
-Statistics Canada estimates that couples with children account for 30 per cent of households, but more than half of all of Canada’s household debt.
-Two-parent families with children under the age of 24 averaged $157,000 in debt, or $33,000 more than couples without children.
+It shouldn’t be a shock, then, those young parents are the most financially squeezed of any families in the country.
+Statistics Canada estimates that couples with children account for 30 percent of households, but more than half of all of Canada’s household debt.
+Two-parent families with children under the age of 24 averaged $157,000 in debt or $33,000 more than couples without children.

 Quite contrary to the nearly twilight-zone rantings of the far right, we are finally getting the numbers that most parents here in the fine land of Canuckistan have already figured out: Our kids are desperately expensive and bleeding us dry.

 The irony of all of this is that governments all over the world are warning about falling birth rates – yet, the same governments are then slipping money under the table to get false data published about how inexpensive children are.
 Meanwhile, advocates for parents are pushing the same governments to fund daycare (while mostly ignoring that university education is virtually the current equivalent of high-school and will cost about 110K/child) and the industry is – somewhat successfully – pushing the government to defund all of the above and drive down wages by increasing immigration.

 If that doesn’t make your head spin, I don’t know what will.

 Meanwhile, in Finland.